 No. 3.
 FOR REGULATING AND PAVING WITH

 TRAP-BLOCK PAVEMENT, WITH

 CONCRETE FOUNDATION, THE

 CARRIAGEWAY OF NINETEENTH

 STREET, from Tenth avenue to about 300

 feet westerly 'so far as the same is within the

-limits of grants of land under water').
+limits of grant of land under water'.

-No. FOR REGULATING AND PAVING WITH